nanog75/hackathon/_wkinstructions/2019-02-01-playing-with-the-onbox-ios-xr-ztp-bash-library.md

 ## Configuration Replace

-<p style="margin: 2em 0!important;padding: 1em;font-family: CiscoSans,Arial,Helvetica,sans-serif;font-size: 1em !important;text-indent: initial;background-color: #fdefef;border-radius: 5px;box-shadow: 0 1px 1px rgba(0,127,171,0.25);">**Very Very Important**: Configuration Replace can be potentially dangerous.
+<p style="margin: 2em 0!important;padding: 1em;font-family: CiscoSans,Arial,Helvetica,sans-serif;font-size: 1em !important;text-indent: initial;background-color: #fdefef;border-radius: 5px;box-shadow: 0 1px 1px rgba(0,127,171,0.25);"><b>Very Very Important</b>: Configuration Replace can be potentially dangerous.
 If you make a mistake with the type of configuration you want to enforce, you can potentially lose connectivity to the router.
 So make sure you take precautions to ensure the final config is what you want at the end of the process</p>

 We will not be attempting an xrreplace as part of this lab.
 But The basic workflow for using `xrreplace` is the same as `xrapply`.
 Provide a file containing the config to `xrreplace` and upon execution it will replace the entire configuration on the router with the configuration specified in the file.